koosoli/SmartyReader-ESPHome-Enhanced/README.md

 - Web interface for diagnostics

 ### 2. `enhanced_weigu_smartyreader_mqtt.yaml` - MQTT Enhanced Version
+**⚠️ REQUIRES ESP32 - Not compatible with ESP8266 due to high memory usage**
 **For users preferring MQTT or using other home automation platforms**
 - All features from the enhanced version
 - Full MQTT integration with individual topics for each sensor